mitsuhiko/lucumr/2015/4/13/bitcoin-and-cryptocurrencies.rst

 Bitcoin is many things at once, and that makes it hard to write about it.
 It's an economic system, a currency, a distributed ledger and a community and some bizarre investment vehicle with ponzi incentives.
-In this essay I'm going to look at the different areas and explain why I'm have such a strong disagreement with them.

 The Need for Change
 -------------------

-First of all I want to point out that I definitely see the need for change in the financial system and I have very little doubt that change is not coming.
+I do want to point out that I definitely see the need for change in the financial system and I have very little doubt that change is not coming.
 The way current transactions clear is pretty ridiculous given how far we have advanced with technology in other areas.
 If Bitcoin was just that, I would embrace it in a heartbeat.
 Unfortunately Bitcoin is 10% technology and `90% politics
 <http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2589890>`_.

 I absolutely do not agree with the idea that in the process of improving